MiTo86/MiTo86/README.md

-- 👋 Hi, I’m @MiTo86
+- 👋 Hi, I’m @MiTo86.
-- 👀 I’m interested in strenghtening my skills and learning new ones....
+- 👀 I’m interested in strenghtening my skills and learning new ones.
 - 🌱 I’m use this repository for practice and my own information.

 <!---